-In many marriages, spouses have run a business together.
-The
+In many marriages, spouses have run a business

-was bought out.
+the party that was bought out.

 For example, if the business

 and continuing running it, and the wife had a 50 percent interest

 in the business, then the wife would be entitled to $200,000.

 She may receive this money over time in the form of payments

 or she may receive it in the form of other property.
 Parties

 or the courts can determine the best and most equitable way

-for the party to receive the money owed
+for the party to receive the money owed to it.

-Further, the non-working party's contributions may be compensable
+the non-working party's contributions may be compensable

 as well.
 Perhaps one party did the books while the other worked